 A Magical Theater Show!

 STEP RIGHT UP & get ready to Laugh, Have Fun, & Celebrate a magical night out with Carnival of Illusion!
 This top-rated theater show is "Revitalizing Magic" by blending their international travel theme with all the charms of a Vaudeville-inspired roadshow.
 Carnival of Illusion is an evening of Old-World Magic!
 It is perfect for a date-night out with your honey, or celebrating a special occasion with the family.
 Journey with your hosts, Roland Sarlot & Susan Eyed, the national recipients for "Excellence in Magic", & catch a lively slice of magical theater!
-Get your tickets now!
+Experience the Magic, Mystery & Oooh La La!

 Want to know more?